 You can change your slug inside of the Post Settings pane in the WordPress editor.

-Or you can edit your slug, title, and meta description at the same time inside of the Rank Math pane in the WordPress Editor.
+Or you can edit your slug, title, and meta description at the same time inside the Rank Math pane in the WordPress Editor.

 By taking a systematic approach to creating blog posts, you automatically give yourself a huge advantage over the average hobby blogger.